Feminist pornography: Consumption

 In 2012, Royalle argued that viewing pornography is not intrinsically damaging to men or women.
 However, she claimed that there are people who perhaps should not view porn; for example, those with poor body image or those have experienced sexual abuse.
 Royalle stated that some individuals may develop impractical ideas about sex or what people enjoy, and how they may be expected to perform.
 She added that watching porn with another individual requires permission.
 Counselors at times will advise it to assist people in becoming comfortable with a certain fantasy they or their partner may have.
 Pornography may re-energize a couple's sex life.
 It can offer stimulating ideas, or assist individuals and couples to get in touch with their personal fantasies.
 Porn can supply individuals with great satisfaction or at worst, disgust.
 Royalle emphasized that this all relies on what couples or individuals decide to view.
 She added that porn is not the issue when it comes to unhealthy sexual behaviors, but rather the compulsive personality of an individual.

+Some people argue that consumption of pornography can have negative mental effects.
+The biggest concerns include increased desire for violent sexual acts, including rape, and dehumanization of women, including the actors in pornographic films.
+This is debated, as it has been shown consumers of pornography feel aware that porn is fake and/or played up.
+It is important to remember that women consume porn as well; it is a male-dominated field, not a male-exclusive one.
+The very idea that erotic films are not intriguing or pleasurable to women upholds the misogynistic idea that women do not, and should not, find erotic material pleasurable.